-There are several key tax forms that you need to be aware of as a nonresident in the US.
+There are several key tax forms that you need to be aware of as a nonresident in the U.S.

 After all, knowing what to expect can make the difference when tax season rolls around.